ojeda/secure_clear/secure_clear.md

 ## The basic solution

-We can standarize current practise by providing a `secure_clear` function that takes a pointer and a size, which clears the memory (with an unspecified value) and guarantees that it won't be optimized away:
+We can standarize current practise by providing a `secure_clear` function that takes a pointer and a size, which clears the memory (with indeterminate values) and guarantees that it won't be optimized away:

     std::secure_clear(password, size);